IQON-global/iqon-scripts/memory-bank/activeContext.md

 3. Updates the Agent Pool to "Iqon Sticos VMSS 2" for all matching releases
 4. Provides detailed logging and supports dry-run mode for testing

+### 3. Azure Key Vault Access Policy Updater

+Addresses the need to add access policies to Azure Key Vaults matching a specific naming pattern.
+This tool allows administrators to quickly grant access to Key Vaults across multiple resource groups and tenants.

+The script implements a solution that:

+1. Discovers key vaults matching the pattern "kv-iqonsticos{tenantId}" in resource groups matching "rg-iqon-sticos(-\d+)?"
+2. Adds a specified Entra Object ID to each key vault's access policies
+3. Configures appropriate permissions based on the selected access level
+4. Provides detailed logging and supports dry-run mode for testing

 ## Implementation Status

 We've successfully implemented: